BossDaily/waves-fm/README.md

   - Optimized performance mode for smoother animations
 - 🌗 Adaptive favicon that matches your current track
 - 📱 Fully responsive design
-- 🚀 Built with Next.js 15 and TypeScript
+- 🚀 Built with SvelteKit 2 and Svelte 5

 ## 🚀 Getting Started